History of the Better Care Network

 Ensure that residential institutions are used in a very limited manner and only when appropriate.

-The BCN is guided by the Convention on the Rights of the Child; the Convention on the Rights of Persons with Disabilities; the Guidelines for the Alternative Care of Children (welcomed by the UN General Assembly in 2009) and the 2003 Stockholm Declaration on Children and Residential Care.
+The BCN is guided by the Convention on the Rights of the Child; the Convention on the Rights of Persons with Disabilities; the Guidelines for the Alternative Care of Children (welcomed by the UN General Assembly in 2009).

-Through our Steering Committee, Secretariat, and Advisory Group, the BCN strives to reach the above mentioned objectives.
+Through our Secretariat, Advisory Board and partners, the BCN strives to reach the above mentioned objectives.